adriantormos/iml-pca/README.md

 It is necessary to run the main.py file with the following parameters:
 - config_path: json file with all the parameters that define the experiment to run
-- output_path: (optional) path to where save the experiment results
+- output_path: (optional) path defining the directory to save the experiment results

 An example:
 - python3 --config_path ../config_examples/own_path.json --output_path ../output